 In fact, we routinely advise our authors to come back to their introduction once they’ve got the rest of the content in place.
 Why?
 Because the introduction is hard to write without a solid overview of what will come next.

 When you haven’t put a single word on the page yet, writing an introduction can seem like a gargantuan task.
 Instead, write a few chapters.
 Choose subjects you are excited to write about or that you feel very comfortable with.
-Your words will start to flow and you’ll be surprised where they lead you.
+Your words will start to flow, and you’ll be surprised where they lead you.

-Return to the introduction at the end of writing the main content for your book and I guarantee it will flow much more freely and feel more natural than it did at the beginning of the project.
+Return to the introduction at the end of writing the main content for your book, and I guarantee it will flow much more freely and feel more natural than it did at the beginning of the project.

 Go for a walk

-I think going for a walk is probably on every single list of ways to combat writer’s block.
+Going for a walk is probably on every single list of ways to combat writer’s block.
 If everyone recommends it, then that’s probably because it works.
 Personally, I find walking gives my brain a bit of time to formulate thoughts away from the restriction of a page.

 When I go for a walk, rather than thinking about the work I’ve left behind, I consciously focus on what’s going on around me – the wind in the trees, the birds flitting from branch to branch, the first signs of spring emerging after a long winter, the crash of the waves on the beach.
-I give myself permission to not think about writing and, when I do that, my brain often seems to decide it’s much happier to write by the time I get home.
+I give myself permission to not think about writing and when I do that, my brain often seems to decide it’s much happier to write by the time I get home.

 Have a change of scene